GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 * Easy correlation through ability to extract data from most popular response formats, HTML, JSON, XML or any textual format

-* Complete portablility and 100% Java purity.
+* Complete portability and 100% Java purity.

 * Full **multi-threading** framework allows concurrent sampling by many threads and simultaneous sampling of different functions by separate thread groups.